 To learn more about the Privacy Shield program, please visit

 In compliance with the Privacy Shield Principles, Incite Fusion commits to resolve complaints about our collection or use of your personal information.
-Individuals in the European Union (EU) with inquiries or complaints regarding our Privacy Shield policy should first contact Incite Fusion at IT@incitefusion.com.
+Individuals in the European Union (EU) with inquiries or complaints regarding our Privacy Shield policy should first contact Incite Fusion at .

 Incite Fusion has further committed to cooperate with EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
 The services of EU DPAs are provided at no cost to you.

 Incite Fusion may be required to disclose personal information in response to a lawful request by public authorities, including meeting national security or law enforcement requirements.
 Under certain limited conditions, individuals may invoke binding arbitration before the Privacy Shield Panel created by the U.S. Department of Commerce and the European Commission.